mtgjson/mtgjson-website/docs/files/pioneer-printings/README.md

 # PioneerPrintings

-All sets, restricted to sets legal in Legacy.
+All sets, restricted to sets legal in Pioneer.

 > Data type: `array(string: object)`